brokensaviour/kbs/README.md

 * SOS from variety detectors;
 * SOS if no human activity;
 * SOS if no signal equipment communication.
+* Messages with discrete time and 3 places;
+* Market menu arrived!;
 * Desktop application for visualization;
 * Photo availability with central place premoderation;
 * Adaptation for dating;
+* Android client application for setup voice config (offline) and another features..;
+* Internet dating with android client/access_point as relay race;
+* Game: Do not loose people in outside;
-* and many many ideas..
+* and many many ideas...

 please writing to me for job offers, adaptations, and etc..